coderFlameyosFlow/FlameWare/README.md

 18 lines to 14 lines, and thats just a sample, imagine real code, man.

-Also, yes, for each parameter you do need @Arg, but the reason for that is to add boilerplate, to make less boilerplate in modern java! (this is still getting checked)

 ## Extensibility and Customizability
 FlameWare is more of the "I will let you customize and extend features" than "I will have complete features" kind of framework.